Gphysics-fpf/Deliverable-library-Superqulan/README.md

 3. Tools to simulate the dynamics of those setups.
 4. Examples of applications of those tools to analyze state transfer, implementation of gates, etc.

-This library has been used to model the implementation of distributed quantum gates and state transfer in two linked quantum computers, by [Guillermo F. Peñas et al, Phys.
-Rev. Appl.
-17, 054038 (2021)](https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.17.054038).
-Cite this work or the Zotero reference for this repository if you use or extend this software.

 ## Structure

 The project is composed of the following elements: